 Once you have found a good-quality oil that you like, be sure to store it properly -- in a cool, dry place away from light.
 If your favorite oil does not come in a dark or metal container, transfer it to a light-proof container as soon as possible, as the light quickly degrades the oil.
 Above your stove or on a sunny countertop are examples of bad places to store your oil.
 When the oil has gone rancid, it might taste bitter or stale and have a stale, or plastic-y smell.
 Not only does rancid oil not taste good, but it also is not good for your health, as it contains free radicals, which can have the opposite effect of fresh, unspoiled extra-virgin olive oil—since they can increase your risk of heart disease, and cancer.

 In short: favor domestic oils or oils from smaller producers, look for dark-glass or metal containers which protect the oil from light, read labels carefully, store oil properly, and trust your taste buds over marketing claims.

 Remember that a label that says 'Packed in Italy' or 'Imported from Italy' does not guarantee that the oil actually originated from olives grown in Italy, nor is it any guarantee of quality.
-Words such as "pure," "light," or "extra-light" on an olive oil label do not indicate quality or lower fat content.
+Words such as "pure," "light," or "extra-light" on an olive oil label do not indicate the quality or lower fat content.
 On the contrary, they mean that the oil is a lower-quality, refined oil.
 These oils, however, can be perfectly fine for cooking and frying.
 In fact, using a really high-quality, truly extra-virgin oil for deep frying is a waste and can destroy the flavors and healthful components for which you bought it in the first place!
-I tend to use high-quality EVOO only raw -- for dressing salads or as a finishing drizzle on cooked dishes.
+We tend to use high-quality EVOO only raw—for dressing salads or as a finishing drizzle on cooked dishes.